LeNPaul/Lagrange/_posts/2020-06-10-this-is-why-you-need-a-website.md

 ---
 layout: post
-title: "Your Small Business Needs a Website"
+og_title: "Your Small Business Needs a Website"
-description: Discover the need for you to consider designing a website for your small business.
+og_description: Discover the need for you to consider designing a website for your small business.
 Start designing your brand now to get ahead of the curve of your competitors.
 author: "Umaru Biango"
 categories: Web Design
 tags: [Branding, Design]
-image: website-online.jpg
+og_image: website-online.jpg
 ---